 - Create a view to filter tickets based on skills, so the agent can focus on the ones they are best qualified to answer.

-While Explore doesn't currently have a pre-configured Skills dashboard, it does include metrics and attributes that you can use to build your own reports.
+While Explore doesn't currently have a pre-configured Skills dashboard, Explore Professional and Enterprise do include metrics and attributes that you can use to build your own reports.

 For more information, see Metrics and attributes for Zendesk Support.